-Students may request a deferred payment plan by completing the Deferred Payment Plan form.
+Students may request a deferred payment plan by contacting the Bursar's office.
 This form must be completed every academic year.
-To qualify for the deferred payment options, students must pay, in advance, all fees plus either one-third (standard) or one-fourth (structured) of the total tuition for the semester at time of registration.
 While deferred payments are accepted until this date, if a student registers and pays after the registration period for that semester is over, a late registration fee will be charged.